-An ongoing overland journey that started in 2003, this is not an average story.
+This is not an average story.
+Our ongoing overland journey started in 2003.
 We are among the slowest overlanders in the world, averaging some 50 kilometers per day.
 To us, travel is not about covering distances, or about driving from A to B as fast as possible.
 Life on the road is about being in a place, not only to see it but also to feel it, hear it, taste its food and sniff its smells; to connect with people and share their lives.

-When we started our journey, we had no idea it would transform into a way of life.
+When we started our overland journey, we had no idea it would transform into a way of life.
 The idea was to travel for a year or two.
 How did it start?
 What happened?

 Spring 2003: The Netherlands